Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We explore how disparities across groups can emerge and persist in systems with limited resources and inter-generational feedback loops.
 Importantly, disparities can arise in the long-term \emph{even when there are no disparities across the initial population} and when \emph{fair and meritocratic} selection rules are used.
 This highlights that considering fairness in a static sense can be insufficient to understand long-term disparities, \emph{even in best-case initial scenarios}.
 Even establishing parity across groups some time in the long run is also insufficient, as inter-generational dynamics and stochasticity can cause the system to drift away again, re-creating disparities, thus necessitating more pro-active approaches to fairness.
 Finally, with affinity advantages (for example, positive network effects from being part of an advantaged group), the findings are more concerning: group disparities quickly become persistent, with the potential to exclude one group from access to the resource in the worst case.
+We have briefly highlighted that increasing college capacity and access to education has the potential to alleviate these effects by preventing the formation of an elite class where network effects are strong and can amplify group disparities.
+However, much remains to be done in the space of designing policy interventions to mitigate such effects.

-\paragraph{Modeling choices.} Our transition matrix is intentionally simple to keep the feedback mechanism transparent: in the EA baseline, rejected low types do not upgrade, rejected high types retain their types with probability $q$, admissions are meritocratic, and capacity $\alpha$ is fixed—even though in practice signals are noisy and capacity can respond to demand.
+\paragraph{Limitations of Modeling Choices.} Our transition matrix is intentionally simple to keep the feedback mechanism transparent: in the EA baseline, rejected low types do not upgrade, rejected high types retain their types with probability $q$, admissions are meritocratic, and capacity $\alpha$ is fixed—even though in practice signals are noisy and capacity can respond to demand.
 One could easily imagine richer models along a range of dimensions, for example allowing baseline upward mobility for rejected low types, imperfect persistence for rejected high types, mean-reverting mechanisms, and other more nuanced affinity mechanisms.
 However, as our theoretical model captures in its essence, and our richer simulations provide further evidence for, even under these relaxations, the same qualitative picture should emerge because \emph{three primitives remain consistent}: scarce, rank-based selection magnifies small leads; inter-generational transmission preserves realized advantages; and any positive group-level feedback pushes the leading group further ahead.